TwoPizza9621536/VideoLister/README.md

 - Visual Studio 2019 or later (Optional)
   - Google's and YouTube's API and libraries
     - Google.Apis.YouTube.v3
     - Newtonsoft.Json

 ### The GUI Application

 - .NET Core 6 or later
 - Visual Studio 2022 or later
-  - And the library
+  - The library

 ## Setup

+### Visual Studio

 Use Visual Studio and click on the solution file.

-The build the library.
+Then build the projects.

+### .NET SDK

-For .NET use the following `dotnet` command:
+For .NET SDK use the following `dotnet` command in the solution directory:

 ```bash
 dotnet build